willowrudge/hackduke-26-aquatic-stress-sentinel/README.md

 - **Niko Weaver** — Hardware, drone build, firmware

 ## Authors and acknowledgment
-Big thank you to HackDuke for organizing and to NOAA and USGS for providing free public APIs that made the baseline comparison system possible.
+Thank you to HackDuke for organizing and to NOAA and USGS for providing free public APIs that made the baseline comparison system possible.

 ## License
 MIT License — free to use, modify, and build on.

-## Project status
-Actively developed as a hackathon prototype.
-Core functionality is complete: stressor detection, NOAA baseline comparison, and boundary layer thermal correction are all working.